cjdbarlow/Part-One/distribution.md

     * May be ion trapped
     This occurs when an unionised drug moves across a membrane and becomes ionised due to a change in pH.
 The now-insoluble drug is trapped in the new compartment.
 This is relevant in:
       * Placenta
-      Foetal pH is lower than matenal pH, which can trap basic drugs \(e.g. LA, opioids\) in foetus.
+      Foetal pH is lower than maternal pH, which can trap basic drugs \(e.g. LA, opioids\) in foetus.
         * This becomes more significant with a greater divergence of pH \(e.g. placental insufficiency\)
       * Renal elimination
       Urinary alkalinisation is used to accelerate elimination of acidic drugs, as they become ionised and trapped in urine.